iandennismiller/gh-impact/_pages/answers.md

 We suspect the same cross-field comparisons will be dangerous on GitHub, just as with academia.
 For example, some programming languages encourage the creation of many little packages, which may lead to slightly higher *gh-impact* scores for developers who use such languages.
 Whether *gh-impact* is stratified by industry or by another facet like language is a future research direction.

+We can now say with confidence that Individual and Organization accounts behave differently, and are not directly comparable.
+As a result, these two account types are analyzed and presented differently throughout the *gh-impact* work.

 ## Where do the data come from?

 Researchers at [GHTorrent](http://ghtorrent.org) provide MySQL database dumps on a regular basis (Gousios, 2013).
 The **2016-07-19** database dump (approximately 41.3GB) was downloaded and the *users* (~13M rows), *projects* (~34M rows), and *watchers* (~49M rows) tables were extracted as CSV files.
 The *watchers* table is named for historical reasons, but it actually contains stars - not watchers.